 - A short biography, including your training/career goals and aspirations

-- A one page application statement detailing your field of interest and plans for developing your work – you should describe specifically how you see the Drama Scholarship assisting with meeting your training/career goals
+- A one page application or 1-2 minute filmed statement detailing your field of interest and plans for developing your work – you should describe specifically how you see the Drama Scholarship assisting with meeting your training/career goals

 - A letter of recommendation from a mentor, teacher, tutor or artist who knows you, your work and your ambitions